sebagudelo/sebagudelo/posts/a-new-chapter.md

 Firstly, you will notice that I am no longer writing from Tech,Life,Travels and Substack.

+I decided to build my own site last year[sebagudelo.com](https://sebagudelo.com/).

+The initial theme of this site will be **How Products Grow**.
+I will explore how teams grow products from inception to launch.

 In October last year, I studied with [Code.Sydney](https://www.code.sydney/).
 We did the [Modern React Bootcamp](https://www.udemy.com/course/modern-react-bootcamp/) via Udemy.

 Here is a pic with how we kicked off: